BenjaminVerney/gestal-cloud-docs/docs/api/getting-started.md

 Authorization: Bearer <token>
 ```

-::: danger Treat tokens with care
+:::danger Treat tokens with care
 Never store a token, it will __expire after one day__ anyway.
 :::